 In all of our camps, the ERC is helping to spark a life-long passion for science and creating the future caretakers of our planet.
 We are excited for the year ahead as we continue this great benefit for our community and natural landscape.

-EcoCamp Counselor and Leader in Training positions are available now.
-Click here for position descriptions and application information.
+A EcoCamp Leader in Training position is available now.
+Click here for position description and application information.

 Scholarships are available.
 Applications are available April 1 with the first round of disbursement in mid-May.

-In 2018, the ERC’s EcoCamp Scholarship Fund is generously supported by The Papoose Club, Rocky Mountain Hardware, Kearns, McGinnis & Vandenberg, Inc., and individual ERC members like you.
+In 2018, the ERC’s EcoCamp Scholarship Fund is generously supported by The Papoose Club, The Campfire Foundation, Rocky Mountain Hardware, Kearns, McGinnis & Vandenberg, Inc., and individual ERC members like you.
 Click here to support the EcoCamp Scholarship Fund.

 For more information on these camps, please contact: